Chris-Dee/Sakai-Selenium/README.md

 ```

 ##Uploading Scripts
+Make a script through the Selenium IDE, and make sure that the sakai window on firefox is fully expanded when creating these.

+export the script as python/unittest/webdriver script and save it.

 If you want the URL your script is tested on to be variable (i.e. they can be changed on the frontend), follow the steps below.
-Otherwise, please put the URL your script is running on in the title of the script!
+Otherwise, please put the URL your script is running on in the title of the script (should automatically be there)!

 inside your script, before uploading, add the lines:
 ```python